 Geim and his team were able to isolate this material using scotch tape to separate a single layer from a block of graphite, which resulted in a single atom, lattice-like structure, and the smallest portion of graphite ever created.
 You can learn more about the physics of Geim’s discovery in this detailed article from APS Physics.

-The paper that Geim published post-discovery, entitled “Electric field effect in atomically thin carbon films” is one of the most well cited papers in material physics, and for good reason: Graphene has since been used and applied in a variety of ways, and is frequently compared to plastic due to its potential and seemingly limitless versatility.
+The paper that Geim published post-discovery, entitled “Electric field effect in atomically thin carbon films” is one of the most well-cited papers in material physics, and for good reason: Graphene has since been used and applied in a variety of ways, and is frequently compared to plastic due to its potential and seemingly limitless versatility.
 The lack of vacancies and dislocations in the material structure of graphene make it one of the strongest materials discovered to date, at only a fraction of the weight of its “competitors.”

-Graphene’s impressive conductivity also makes it an obvious material for batteries, except for the fact that it has such a small surface area.
+Graphene’s impressive conductivity also makes it an obvious material for creating stronger batteries, except for the fact that it has such a small surface area due to its essentially 2D nature.
 Researchers at Manchester Metropolitan University are currently looking into solving this surface area problem with 3D printing, which would increase the surface area and allow them to create batteries and super-capacitors that could be used to power phones and tablets, or as energy storage systems for solar, wind, and wave energy.

-Most recently, graphene was discovered to have incredible heat withstanding capabilities, which is promising for the future of many of the electronics we use daily, such as phones and tablets.
-In most electronic devices currently, heat moves along a plane rather than dissipating between layers, which frequently results in overheating.
-However, graphene, when produced in a 3-D form called ”white graphene,” creates a configuration in which heat photons move in multiple directions.
-Electrical engineers now have the opportunity to move heat through and away from key components in electronics, which means significant cooling opportunities for the devices we use everyday.
+Graphene also has incredible heat withstanding capabilities, which is promising for the future of many of the electronics we use daily, such as phones and tablets.
+Graphene, when produced in a 3D form called ”white graphene,” creates a configuration in which heat photons move in multiple directions.
+With white graphene, electrical engineers have the opportunity to move heat through and away from key components in electronics, which means significant cooling opportunities for the devices we use everyday.